-Ten tips for fundraising success on Facebook
+Twelve tips for fundraising success on Facebook

-Beyond posting news of your fundraiser on your timeline, you should create a dedicated Facebook page for your cause.
-If your cause is connected to an organization that you represent, and that organization has a page you have access to, you could also use that page for this purpose.
+Beyond posting news of your fundraiser on your Facebook timeline, you should create a dedicated Facebook business page for your cause.
+Start by creating a unique Facebook page URL by defining it in the page settings.

-2. Write your first post
+4. Write your first post

 Once you complete your page and write a post or two to set the tone, invite your Facebook friends to like and follow it.
 Then, once you’ve built a sizable following, encourage followers to invite their own Facebook friends to like and follow your page.

-4. Connect with similar pages
+6. Connect with similar pages

-5. Add your fundraiser link to all posts
+7. Add your fundraiser link to all posts

-6. Write captivating posts every time
+8. Write captivating posts every time

 - “Today is the 15th!
 We are asking everyone in this Facebook group to donate $15.”